bastheboss7/GenAI-QA-Planning-Project/README.md

 /analysis | Includes comparative notes and data on time savings achieved vs. traditional methods. video_demo.mp4 | Link to the 60-second video demonstration showcasing the real-time speed and output quality.

-This README.md clearly conveys that you are a highly strategic QA professional who is leveraging new tools to solve long-standing industry problems—a perfect narrative for a Senior AI QA role.
 Mega Prompts for QA Strategy: Project demonstrating a 50-70% time reduction in Test Strategy and Test Case creation by applying 15 years of expertise to guide LLMs.
 Focuses on RBT, NFRs, and BDD structure.